jude-arokiam-uoit/kotlin-language-analysis/README.md

 ## About the language

 JetBrains started the Kotlin project in 2010 and released the first version in 2016.
 Kotlin supports both functional and object oriented constructs.
+Kotlin has become more popular in the last couple of years due to being an officially supported language for Android development.
+JetBrains has said that the language took inspiration from Scala and is evident in the functional programming constructs included.
+That being said, the language is still quiet new and has yet to prove itself as a language that is better than Java or Scala.

 ## About the syntax